 It's a tough job, and as the saying goes, somebody's got to do it.
 But not at the expense of their well-being.
 Workplace pressure is real, with tight deadlines, packed schedules, and the constant push to do more.
 When stress and burnout build up, they can drain the whole staff's energy, lower morale, and make it harder for everyone to succeed.

-That’s why mental health awareness in the workplace is so important.
-A supportive work environment doesn’t just help employees manage stress—it also creates stronger teams, improves collaboration, and fosters a culture where people can truly thrive.
+That's why mental health awareness in the workplace is so important.
+A supportive work environment is highly valued by employees, with a 2023 survey finding that 92% of workers consider support for employee mental health to be important.
+This kind of environment doesn't just help employees manage stress—it also creates stronger teams, improves collaboration, and fosters a culture where people can truly thrive.

 In this guide, we'll show you how to build a healthier, more balanced workplace where people feel valued, understood, and set up for success.